Part III: Cloud Physics & Precipitation

 6.5 Radar Reflectivity

 Weather radars measure precipitation by detecting microwave energy scattered by hydrometeors.
-Radar reflectivity factor (Z) is defined as:
+The received power from a radar pulse is given by the weather radar equation:

 \(Z = \int_0^\infty N(D) D^6 dD\)[mm⁶/m³]